Sanix-Darker/sanixdk.xyz/content/blogs/how-to-refactor-and-debug-your-body-as-a-software-engineer.md

 ---

-## DEBUGGING YOUR BODY: LEARNING TO READ THE ERROR MESSAGES
+### DEBUGGING YOUR BODY: LEARNING TO READ THE ERROR MESSAGES

-### KNOW YOUR LIMITS
+#### KNOW YOUR LIMITS

-You're a human being... not a super saiyan, the most important thing to know is your body limits and when to say "no...
+You're a human being...

+not a super saiyan (i mean... for most of us), the most important thing to know is your body limits and when to say "no...
 I can't do that weight", because, even if you have the strongest mind of the MCU, your muscles do have limits, and knowing those boundaries helps you not get injured.

-### DEBUG YOUR BODY
+#### DEBUG YOUR BODY

 When you're coding and something goes wrong, what do you do?
 You either use a debugger, or you go the hard way with print statements everywhere to know what and how everything works.
 Your body works the same way.